Market Movers: Sky Bet and Paddy Power Grand National update

-We've news of the market movers from Sky Bet and Paddy Power on Randox Grand National day, Takingrisks and Definitly Red being backed.
+We've news of the market movers from Sky Bet and Paddy Power on Randox Grand National day, Takingrisks and Mister Malarkey are both popular.

 Aintree